VulcanJS/Vulcan/README.md

 - ~~posts.edit~~
 - ~~comments.new~~
 - ~~comments.edit~~
+- users.edit (account)

 #### Other Stuff

-- Notifications.
+- Newsletter.
-- Email (keep Spacebars for templates?).
+- Email & notifications (keep Spacebars for templates?).
 - Refactor scheduled posts to use cron job (do in `master`?)
 - i18n (waiting for [tapi18n](https://github.com/TAPevents/tap-i18n) to be 1.3-compatible).
+- Autoform.
+- Votes.
+- Nested categories.
+- Create categories from code.
+- Embedly.
+- Search.
+- Meta tags.